Here is everything older adults need to know about wills and estate planning.

 To ensure your wishes and goals are followed at the end of your life, estate planning is essential.
 Though it can be an uncomfortable topic to discuss, communicating your wishes and establishing a plan will give you the confidence that everything will be taken care of at the end of your life.
 Plus, it will save your loved ones from a lot of stress.

-To get you started, we'll give you an overview of estate planning essentials, provide you with a helpful checklist, and answer some common questions about the process.
+To get you started, we'll give you an overview of estate planning essentials, provide you with a helpful checklist and additional resources, and answer some common questions about the process.

 Estate planning is the task of establishing a collection of legal documents that outlines what should happen to your estate upon your death and while you are still alive.
 Each record in the estate plan has a unique purpose and directive; some even appoint a representative to make health and financial decisions on your behalf if you're unable to do so.